kambiz-kalhor/project1-data-collection/README.txt

 goal: adding seq data  -----> from BacDive here we have some problems:
-1- we can only use biopython to download from nucleoutide database and we can not use assembly database (this problem is my focous right now)
+1- we can only use biopython to download from nucleoutide database and we can not use assembly database (this problem is my focous right now) two parts:
+1-  seq from nuecleotide
+2- seq from essembly

 ##########################################################
 future goals :